bbauska/JS-Notes4Pros/README.md

 obj.baz.foo = 'new foo';
 Section 13.3: Object cloning
-When you want a complete copy of an object (i.e. the object properties and the values inside those properties, etc.), that is called deep cloning.
+When you want a complete copy of an object (i.e. the object properties and the values inside those properties, etc...), that is called deep cloning.
 Version ≥ 5.1
 If an object can be serialized to JSON, then you can create a deep clone of it with a combination of JSON.parse and JSON.stringify: